GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Json_code/Updating Legacy JSON.md

 In [JSON Tools](https://github.com/CleverRaven/Cataclysm-DDA/tree/master/tools/json_tools), there is pocket_mags.py that should be able to handle some of the work.

-## Gun Pocket data
+## Gun Pocket Data
-legacy code just delete These
+legacy code just delete These **needs updating**
 ```JSON
 "magazines": [ [ "Example_ammo", [ "Example_magazine1", "Example_magazine2" ] ] ]
 "magazine_well": 1
 ```
-new code for handling "magazines" and "magazine_well"
+new code for guns with magazines
 ```JSON
 "pocket_data": [
   {